What is the difference between a search query and a keyword?

 A keyword is what a marketer will use to guide SEO optimization and paid advertising goals.
-Marketers use keyword that are high ranking for particular campaigns in content, meta descriptions, and tags.
+Marketers use keywords that are high ranking for particular campaigns in content, meta descriptions, and tags.
 In paid advertising, these keywords are bid on and used in ads.

 A search query is the real word or words that people type in to search forms to find what they need online.

 Search queries often contain keywords.
-For example a keyword your marketing department decides upon may be "lead identification".
+For example, a keyword your marketing department decides upon may be "lead identification".
 The search queries that trigger the keyword may be the exact term, or a variation such "free lead identification," "quality lead identification," or "website lead identification".